 In a large mixing bowl, cream butter, then add sugar, almond flavouring and cocoa powder with an electric mixer until well blended.
 The appearance will be grainy and lumpy.
 Gradually add eggs, one at a time, mixing until each is incorporated into the mixture.
 Add melted chocolate to creamed mixture and blend it in so that the batter is smooth.

 Heat the milk with the water until hot to touch (not boiling).
 Set aside.
 Add the dry ingredients to the mixing bowl with the butter, sugar, chocolate mixture.
 Slowly fold in, then mix until completely blended.
 With your electric mixer on slow, pour in the hot milk and water.
 Increase the speed to medium to completely mix everything together.
 If it is too stiff, add water a tablespoon at a time to get a soft but not loose cake batter consistency.

-Pour the batter into the prepared cake pan and place in the preheated oven for 40 minutes, or until a wooden toothpick inserted into the center comes out clean.
-Allow to cool completely before removing it from the baking pan.
+Pour the batter into the prepared cake tin and place in the preheated oven for 40 minutes, or until a wooden toothpick inserted into the centre comes out clean.
+Allow to cool completely before removing it from the cake tin.
 Once cooled, wrap the cake with plastic wrap and place in the fridge until completely chilled (about 1½ hours).

 While the cake is cooling, prepare the chocolate mousse.
 Melt the chocolate and butter together in a small heatproof bowl over a pan of hot water.
 When the mixture is completely smooth and glossy, scrape into a large bowl and set aside.